DominiqueEberhard/DominiqueEberhard.github.io/README.md

 ![](https://github.com/DominiqueEberhard/DominiqueEberhard.github.io/blob/main/pictures/JavaScript_Project_Pic.png)

+---

 # [Sample Swift Project](https://github.com/DominiqueEberhard/Sample_Swift_Project)
 - My contribution to a collaborative project I did with my brother; I took care of the front-end matters (the actual project is in a private repository on my machine; I used this file as a space to work and pushed the finished code to the actual project file, hence the name "SwiftUIAnimationPractice")
 - I created multiple animated loading screens and a "Splash Screen", in addition to desigining all of the visual and audio asset from scratch
 - I also drew the logos that I designed with SwiftUI paths and with the help of an online tool that converts XML to SwiftUI paths for certain tricky portions of the logo
+- Run the "ContentViewTest" file in the Xcode project to get an idea of what it should look like

 ![](https://github.com/DominiqueEberhard/DominiqueEberhard.github.io/blob/main/pictures/Swift_Project_Pic.png)

+---

 # [Sample HTML & CSS Project](https://github.com/DominiqueEberhard/Sample_HTML-CSS_Project)
 - This is a facetious webpage that I designed as a project for FreeCodeCamp.org's HMTL and CSS curriculum